Scott Marlowe | Dwarven Thanes

 The Age of the Old Gods (Before Year 0)

-The seven dwarven thanes claim origins that predate recorded history, their foundation myths speaking of a time when Grommara, the Mother of Stone, molded the first dwarves from the very mountains themselves.
-According to legend, these primordial beings emerged fully realized from the rock, imbued with an intimate understanding of stone, metal, and the deep places of the earth.
+The seven dwarven thanes claim origins predating recorded history, their foundation myths recounting a time when Grommara, the Mother of Stone, molded the first dwarves from the very mountains themselves.
+According to legend, these primordial beings emerged fully realized from the rock, imbued with an intimate understanding of stone, metal, and the earth's deep places.
 Whether this occurred before or during the Age of the Old Gods remains a matter of scholarly debate, but dwarven oral traditions insist their people walked the world before even the High King of Darshavon claimed his throne on Oslo.

 Each thane developed its distinctive character during this era.
 Rillock, located in what would become Anolga, established trade relationships with coastal communities while mastering the art of ship-fitting and maritime metalwork.
 Heidelheim in the Ugull Mountains became renowned for its gem-cutting, while Merkinjel in the Alzion Mountains specialized in weapons that could withstand the extreme conditions of high-altitude warfare.
 The thanes occasionally competed with one another through contests of skill and craftsmanship, but true warfare between dwarven holds remained unthinkable—a cultural prohibition rooted in their shared heritage and mutual respect.